gustavo-ruizh/reinforcement-learning-model-cartpole-game/README.md

 # Reinforcement Learning

-The goal in this project was to create an RL network that can balance pole in the CartPole game for 400 frames.
+The goal in this project was to create an RL network that can balance a pole in the CartPole game for 400 frames.

 Two approaches were taken to solve the problem: